All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Blood Glucose Monitoring

 During the first 3 months, check fasting blood glucose and post-meal glucose more frequently than your previous routine.
-This is especially important if you take sulfonylureas or insulin, as hypoglycemia risk is elevated when adding semaglutide.
-If you use a continuous glucose monitor (CGM), you will likely see improved time-in-range (70 to 180 mg/dL) and reduced glycemic variability within the first few weeks.
+This is especially important if you take sulfonylureas or insulin, as hypoglycemia risk is improved when adding semaglutide.
+If you use a continuous glucose monitor (CGM), you'll likely see improved time-in-range (70 to 180 mg/dL) and reduced glycemic variability within the first few weeks.
 Track your glucose patterns and share them with your physician during follow-up consultations.

 A1C Testing Schedule